[2025] A must-read for anyone planning to climb Mount Fuji! 8 things you should know before climbing Fuji

 The northern foot of Mt.
 Fuji in Yamanashi Prefecture is a stunning area of Japan that has plenty to offer visitors.
 At the foot of Mt.
 Fuji, including ”Arakurayama Sengen Park”, which offers a view of Mt.
 Fuji and the iconic five-story pagoda, "Chureito."
 The Kawaguchiko Momiji Corridor is also a must-visit during the autumn season when visitors can see the colorful leaves.
 Our company, based in Lake Kawaguchiko, operates various facilities that utilize the natural resources of Mt.
 Fuji.
 These include the theme park "Fuji Subaru Land," which offers a range of exciting rides and attractions, and the Fujiten Snow Resort, where visitors can enjoy skiing and snowboarding.
 Visitors can also sample the world-famous "Fujizakura Heights Beer," made using natural water “Fujizakura Meisui” , or relax in the natural hot spring, "Fuji Chobo no yu Yurari," .
 We will clearly communicate the charm of Mt.
 Fuji, which changes with the seasons, from the base of Mt.
 Fuji in Kawaguchiko.

-1. When can you climb Mount Fuji?
+When can I climb Mount Fuji?

-As you can see from afar in winter (December to March), Mt.
-Fuji is covered in snow from the summit, so climbing is not possible all year round.
+As you can see from afar in winter (December to March), Mount Fuji is covered in snow from the summit, so climbing is not possible all year round.
 Climbing in winter is very dangerous for beginners and advanced climbers alike.
 Also, while there are many mountain huts and toilets during the Fuji climbing season from July to September, they are closed outside of that period, so you will need to bring your own means of rest and portable toilets.
 Climbing outside of the season and in winter is very dangerous, so please refrain from doing so.

-The dates for the mountain opening, when the climbing trails for climbing Mt.
-Fuji are different on the Yamanashi Prefecture side and the Shizuoka Prefecture side.
-The opening dates for the four routes of Mt.
-Fuji are usually July 1st on the Yamanashi Prefecture side (Yoshida Route) and July 10th on the Shizuoka Prefecture side (Fujinomiya Route, Subashiri Route, Gotemba Route), and the closing date is September 10th for all routes.
+The dates for the mountain opening, when the climbing trails for climbing Mount Fuji are different on the Yamanashi Prefecture side and the Shizuoka Prefecture side.
+The opening dates for the four routes of Mount Fuji are usually July 1st on the Yamanashi Prefecture side (Yoshida Route) and July 10th on the Shizuoka Prefecture side (Fujinomiya Route, Subashiri Route, Gotemba Route), and the closing date is September 10th for all routes.

-There are four different climbing routes on Mt.
-Fuji, and the recommended route varies depending on the climber's level and experience.
-The recommended route for first-time climbers is the "Yoshida Route" on the Yamanashi Prefecture side.
-The "Yoshida Route" starts from the Fuji Subaru Line 5th Station and usually takes about six hours to reach the summit.
-Compared to other climbing routes, there are many mountain huts and it is easy to take a rest, so it is safe.
-In addition, at the Fuji Subaru Line 5th Station, there are shops and restaurants with a wide selection of Mt.
-Fuji-related goods, and it is crowded with many tourists.
+There are four different climbing routes on Mount Fuji, and the recommended route varies depending on the level and experience of the climber.
+The recommended route for first-time Fuji is the Yoshida Route on the Yamanashi Prefecture side.
+The Yoshida Route starts from the Fuji Subaru Line Fifth Station and usually takes about six hours to reach the summit.
+Compared to other climbing routes, there are many mountain huts and it is easy to take a rest, so it is a safe route.
+In addition, the Fuji Subaru Line Fifth Station has a Toyotomi of shops and restaurants related to Mount Fuji , and is crowded with many tourists.
+For beginners, you can enjoy just visiting the Fifth Station without climbing Mount Fuji!

 What to bring

-We often see tourists from overseas climbing the mountain in light clothing, but Mt.
-Fuji has an elevation of 3,776 meters.
+We often see tourists from overseas climbing the mountain in light clothing, but Mount Fuji has an elevation of 3,776 meters.
 The temperature at the summit is around 0 degrees even in summer, and it can drop below freezing at night and at dawn before the sunrise.
-Make sure you are well prepared with your clothes and belongings before attempting to climb Mt.
-Fuji.
+Make sure you are well prepared with your clothes and belongings before attempting to climb Fuji.

 Click here for information on the equipment required for mountain climbing

 As the altitude increases on Mount Fuji, the temperature drops, so dress in layers, starting with a thin, quick-drying undershirt, a long-sleeved shirt, and cold weather clothing such as a fleece that opens at the front and is easy to put on and take off.
 If you are waiting to see the sunrise at the peak, it is a good idea to bring a thin down jacket and gloves.
 For shoes, high-cut hiking or trekking shoes that cover the ankles will prevent gravel from getting in and will help prevent injury.
-If you buy new shoes, wear them several times beforehand to get used to them, and wearing slightly thick, cushioned socks will help prevent blisters.
+If you buy new shoes, wear them several times beforehand to get used to them, and wearing thick, cushioned socks will help prevent blisters.

 More about mountain huts here

-As a result, the entrance gate to the hiking trail at the fifth station will be closed between 4:00 p.m. and 3:00 a.m. the following morning, and hiking will not be possible.
+As a result, the entrance gate to the hiking trail at the fifth station will be closed between 2:00 p.m. and 3:00 a.m. the following morning, and hiking will not be possible.

-■Cooperation fee: 1,000 yen/person (1 time)
+■ Toll: 4,000 yen/person (1 time)

 [For those coming by car]

-During the Fuji climbing season, restrictions on private cars will be implemented on the Yoshida, Fujinomiya and Subashiri routes, so except for some vehicles, private cars will not be allowed to go all the way to the 5th station of Mt.
-Fuji.
-During the restrictions on private cars, transfer to the shuttle bus (paid) to the 5th station of Mt.
-Fuji at the parking lot at the foot of the mountain.
+During the Fuji climbing season, restrictions on private cars will be implemented on the Yoshida, Fujinomiya and Subashiri routes, so except for some vehicles, private cars will not be allowed to go all the way to the 5th station of Mount Fuji.
+During the restrictions on private cars, transfer to the shuttle bus (paid) to the 5th station of Mount Fuji at the parking lot at the foot of the mountain.
 During the restrictions on private cars, the transfer parking lot for those using the Yoshida route is "Fujisan Parking."

-Parking fee: 1,000 yen per car/per visit
+Parking fee: 1,000 yen per car (Shuttle bus fee not included)

-■Shuttle bus operation period: July 15th (Sat) - September 10th (Sun) 2023 *As of May 2024, undecided
+Shuttle bus operation period: July 15th (Sat) - September 10th (Sun) 2023 *As of May 2024, undecided

 However, EVs (electric vehicles) and FCVs (fuel cell vehicles) are not eligible, but you must have an "Electric Vehicle Verification Certificate" issued at Fujisan Parking in advance.
 A vehicle inspection certificate is required to issue the certificate.